aptech/docs/docs/CR-lapsvds.rst

     :param x: real or complex rectangular matrix.
     :type x: MxN matrix

-    :returns: s (*min(M,N)x1 vector*) , singular values.
+    :returns: s (*min(M,N)x1 vector*), singular values.

 Remarks
 -------

-lapsvds computes the singular values of a real or complex rectangular matrix.
+:func:`lapsvds` computes the singular values of a real or complex rectangular matrix.
 The SVD is

 ::

    x = usv'

-where v is the matrix of right singular vectors.
-For the computation of the singular vectors, see lapsvdcusv and lapsvdusv.
+where *v* is the matrix of right singular vectors.
+For the computation of the singular vectors, see :func:`lapsvdcusv` and :func:`lapsvdusv`.

-lapsvds is based on the LAPACK drivers DGESVD and ZGESVD.
+:func:`lapsvds` is based on the LAPACK drivers *DGESVD* and *ZGESVD*.
 Further documentation of these functions may be found in the LAPACK User's Guide.

 Examples